Research

 In addition to the applied research activities, our research portfolio also includes biomedical sciences research.

-• Being an advisor for a research study
+• Become an advisor for a study

 This video was developed in collaboration with the members of our expert by experience group on the DCM EPIC trial (link to the above DCM EPIC trial web-page) about what their involvement included and why it was so important to the research.